To bandy words

 He was probably referring there to tennis 'balles' and tennis was mentioned explicitly in Randle Cotgrave's A Dictionarie of the French and English Tongues, 1611.
 Cotgrave translated the French verb 'bander' as the English 'bandie' and gave an example of its use as "to bandie at Tennis".
 The 16th century was well before the development of lawn tennis and the game being referred to was what we now call real tennis (or in some countries court tennis) - which may be a corruption of royal tennis.
 This was an indoor game in which the walls form part of the court.
 The best known court, which is still in use, was built at Hampton Court Palace by Henry VIII in 1530.

 A 'bandy' was a particular sort of tennis stroke.
 Players would shout 'A Bandy, Sir', when returning the ball.
 A 'bandy' must have been different in some way from other strokes - players would presumably have soon got tired of shouting the warning every time the ball was played.
-It is known that a 'check' was a return in which the ball didn't strike the walls, i.e. the only form of stroke allowed in modern-day tennis.
+It is known that a 'check' was a return in which the ball didn't strike the walls, that is, the only form of stroke allowed in modern-day tennis.
 It is possible that a 'bandy' was a 'check' that was returned - that's speculation though, we just don't know.

 Whatever the precise meaning in real tennis, the word 'bandy' was taken up to mean 'to and fro' and soon became used in other expressions; for example, Shakespeare used it in King Lear, 1605: